camunda/camunda/docs/src/introduction/quickstart.md

 long living process which repeatedly tries to activate jobs for a given job type and completes them after executing its business logic.
 The `zbctl` also provides a command to spawn simple job workers using an external command or script.
-The job worker will receive for every job the payload as JSON object on `stdin` and has to return its result also as JSON object on `stdout` if it handled the job successfully.
+The job worker will receive for every job the workflow instance variables as JSON object on `stdin` and has to return its result also as JSON object on `stdout` if it handled the job successfully.